developersung13/github-markdown/README.md

-# Github custom preset profiles :octocat:
+# Github custom preset Profiles :octocat:
 This is a repository that shares preset profiles so that you can design your own profile in a variety of ways in GitHub.